Arc’teryx Beta LT Jacket

 Patagonia’s notoriously strong winds were the backdrop to my initial experience with the Arc’teryx Beta LT, and in gusts and piercing rain that were laughable in their strength and violence, the jacket felt nearly bulletproof.
 Credit to this fortress-like performance comes from Gore’s top-end Pro construction, which is their sturdiest 3-layer design intended for brutal conditions.
 And despite having the lightest build in the Beta series—undercutting the AR by nearly 4 ounces—and a fairly thin 40-denier face fabric, there weren’t any compromises made in the weather protection department: the burly hood and its substantial bill stayed locked in place, the WaterTight zippers sealed out moisture as advertised, and the adjustable cuffs and hem kept me dry in blowing rain and snow.

-In addition to the backpacking adventure, I’ve used the Beta LT as my primary backcountry and resort ski shell for the past two seasons in the Pacific Northwest.
+In addition to the backpacking adventure, I used the Beta LT as my primary backcountry and resort ski shell for two seasons in the Pacific Northwest.
 And I’ve yet to experience a slipup: the face fabric and membrane continue to shed moisture extremely well (I’ve followed Gore’s recommended cleaning cycle of washing and drying every 10 to 15 uses), the hood works nicely with or without my ski helmet, and the collar is the ideal height for tucking my face in to hide from the wind.
 It’s true that jackets in Arc’teryx’s climbing-focused Alpha series have a longer cut for a little more coverage—and in deep, wet snow, I did find myself wishing for a little more length—but that’s about the only nitpick that I have in terms of weather protection.

 Like in our test of the similarly designed Arc'teryx Apha FL, the Beta’s athletic cut and relatively thin construction combined to offer some of the better breathability we’ve experienced in a Gore-Tex Pro shell.
 Icy winds whipping across the Southern Patagonia Icefield meant that we were forced to wear our hardshells a lot, including while climbing a series of unrelentingly steep mountain passes.
 And even with a full pack on and the jacket zipped over my chin, I didn’t overheat.
 For perspective, the weather was hovering around freezing and I had a breathable baselayer on, but this is a notable accomplishment.
 Of course, the ventilation had its limitations, and I found myself unzipping the front of the jacket (or ditching it altogether) back at home while skinning in temperatures above about 20 degrees Fahrenheit.
 But I would rate the Beta LT’s overall performance as well above average.